thomaswelborn/mvc-framework/documentation/Model/api.md

 ### DB Getter/Setter
 **Set DB**
 Type: `Object`
-Sets a Local Storage item using the class's `localStorage` property.
+Stores current instance of the class's `data` value, stored as a LocalStorage property.
+It is configured with the class's `setDB` method.

 **Get DB**
 Type: `Object`
-Returns a Local Storage Item using the class's `localStorage property.
+Returns an object representing the class's `data` value, stored as a LocalStorage property.
-`

 ### Data Events Getter/Setter
 See [Event Binding](../Events/event-binding.md]).
 **Set Data Events**